lurovi/evolutionary-twitter-bot/README.md

 ## Guide

-This repository is divided in two folders: preprocessing and models.
+This repository is divided into two folders: preprocessing and models.
-Preprocessing folder contains the script that properly formats your dataset and the scaler that was fitted to the _TwiBot-20_ training set that you have to use in order to transform your data.
+Preprocessing folder contains the script that properly formats your dataset.
+Moreover, it contains the scaler that was fitted to the _TwiBot-20_ training set.
+You have to use this scaler in order to properly scale and transform your data.
 Models folder is divided into two sub-folders: ga and gp.
 They contain the respective classification models for Twitter Bot Detection.

 ### Preprocessing

 First of all, you must ensure that the dataset containing the data you wish to classify is formatted in the way our algorithms expect it to be.
-Your dataset must be a JSON file with UTF-8 encoding that contains an array of JSON objects, where each JSON object represent a Twitter account that should be classified either as bot (label 1) or human (label 0).
+Your dataset must be a JSON file with UTF-8 encoding that contains an array of JSON objects, where each JSON object represents a Twitter account that should be classified either as bot (label 1) or human (label 0).
 Each JSON object must have the following format:

 |Attribute Name|Attribute Type|